Daunte Wright protests: Subsequent protests and civil disorder

-Events from late April to October 2021
+Memorials and reaction to Potter's criminal proceedings

 Wright's family held a public viewing and memorial service in Minneapolis on April 21, 2021.
 Daunte Wright's funeral was held in Minneapolis at the Shiloh Temple International Ministries on April 22, 2021.
 Though the past several nights had been peaceful, Brooklyn Center officials declared an overnight curfew.

 A protest occurred on April 26, 2021, outside the home of Washington County attorney Peter Orput in Stillwater, Minnesota, that resulted in a confrontation between demonstrators and neighborhoods that directed racial slurs at the group gathered in the street.
 The group was pressing Orput to file murder charges against Potter.

 To mark the three-week anniversary of Wright's death on May 2, 2021, several hundred demonstrators and members of his family marched from the location where he died to the Brooklyn Center police station.
 The procession briefly blocked traffic at several intersections and eventually rallied outside the police station that was still surrounded by fencing and concrete barriers.
 Demonstrators spelled out Daunte Wright's name on the fence with air fresheners.
 Protesters disputed conclusions by officials that Potter's firing on Wright was accidental.
 Officials had charged Potter with second-degree manslaughter, but protesters wanted her to face charges for intentional murder.

 Nightly protests continued outside the Brooklyn Center police station on North Humboldt Avenue though early May.
 On May 15, 2021, the Brooklyn Center city council passed a public safety resolution to recommend several policing reforms.

 On July 14, 2021, Potter's attorney opposed use of courtroom cameras during the trial.
 Protests occurred outside the Brooklyn Center police station on July 16, 2021, in reaction to the request.

 On September 4, 2021, the Minnesota Attorney General Keith Ellison's office, which took over the prosecution of Potter from local officials, amended to the charges against Potter to include first-degree manslaughter while also committing the misdemeanor of recklessly handling of a firearm.
 More serious criminal charges were a key demand of protesters of Wright's death.

 Family members and activists held a rally on October 26, 2021, to commemorate what would have been Wright's 21st birthday.